Updated on May 5, 2026

 • For live, human-like voice/vision interaction, use GPT-4o.

-• For extremely long-context jobs (like coding), GPT-4.1 offers up to 1M tokens.
+• For extremely long-context jobs (like large codebases), GPT-4.1 offers up to 1M tokens.

 • The o-series (o3/o1/o4-mini) are still excellent when you want explicit, tunable “reasoning effort.”